pseudosma/dotfiles/README.md

 # Dotfiles

-My dotfiles, destined for a machine running macOS with zShell already installed.
+My dotfiles, destined for a machine running macOS with zShell, Ruby, and Python already installed.
 These are loosely based on the example by [Mathias](https://github.com/mathiasbynens/dotfiles).

 Before running, be sure to give all files in this repo execute perms:

 ```bash
 chmod -R a+x ./
 ```
+Start with `system.sh` to make sure that XCode dev tools get installed.

 ## Software Checklist